lammps/lammps/doc/src/fix_deform.rst

 Default
 """""""

-The option defaults are remap = x, flip = yes, units = lattice
+The option defaults are remap = x, flip = yes, and units = lattice.